 Office Space – It’s a whole new world.

 Depending on your landlord, consider renegotiating your lease.
 Look in the contract for any modifications that you need to make to have a more “socially distant” office space.
 Gone are the days of 2 or 3 people sharing a cube.
 There will be a ton of advice coming out about this, start paying attention to best practices.
 Please give up on the idea that everyone must be in the same place at the same time.
 Even our intel folks are finding ways to spread out the work, spread out the timing.
-This will be the new standard going forward.
+This will be the new normal going forward.

 There are a million landmines ahead, and we’re pretty sure the lawyers will end up making out as we traverse this new world.
 But our strongest bet is on common sense and doing what is right will hold up.
 If you need help navigating this world, give us a shout.
+We’re always available with GovCon back-office services to make your organization more efficient, organized, and profitable.